OliveiraCharles/Ambiente-Simulado/F1_Ambiente-Virtualizado/F1E2_Criando-Ambiente-Virtualizado/Hyper-V/hyper-v.md

       1. Clique no botão 'Concluir'

-1. A _Nova Máquina Virtual_ vai aparecer no painel central do **Gerenciador do Hyper-V** descrito como 'Máquinas Virtuais'
+1. A _Nova Máquina Virtual_ irá aparecer no painel central do **Gerenciador do Hyper-V** descrito como 'Máquinas Virtuais'